ServerMonkey/vmh/README.md

 * `init` : See CONFIG section.
 * `list` : List all available environments.
 * `purge <DOMAIN>` : Remove the disk image with the same name as the domain in the POOL folder.
-Use after 'erase' to remove broken domain and linked disk images.
+Use after 'erase' to remove a broken domain and linked disk images.
+Also removes the 'shared' folder and everything in it.
+Use carefully.
 * `purge-environments` : Removes everything in the PATH_ENVIRONMENTS folder.
 * `purge-immutable <DOMAIN>` : Remove the disk image with the same name as the domain in the IMMUTABLE folder.
 Also removes the XML file with the same name.